-Mel had organised both the proposal and the wedding as Charlotte was residing in Switzerland working as the Doctor for the U/19 Switzerland Women’s Soccer League.
+Mel had organised both the proposal and the wedding as Charlotte resided in Switzerland.
+Working as the Doctor for the U/19 Switzerland Women’s Soccer League.

-They had spoken together about how once the legislation for same-sex marriage went through they would wed, they just didn’t realise it would go through so quickly!
-They both knew in the first week of dating that marriage was on the cards.
+They had spoken together about how once the legislation for same-sex marriage went through, they would wed.
+They just didn’t realise it would go through so quickly!
+Both knowing in the first week of dating that marriage was on the cards.

 Mel chose to utilise the help of Ben Carlyle at Hitched in Paradise.
-He chose the venue, Minyon Falls, NSW – in fact neither Charlotte or Mel had been to the hinterland waterfall before.
-Ben put together a small, but mighty team and had the epic elopement captured by Jerome from Bird and Boy Photography.
+He chose the venue, Minyon Falls, NSW – in fact, neither Charlotte nor Mel had been to the hinterland waterfall before.
+Ben put together a small but mighty team and had the epic elopement captured by Jerome from Bird and Boy Photography.

-Mel even organised Charlotte’s wedding attire, picking a dress from her closet for herself and finding the perfect fit for Charlotte at the LifeLine OP shop down the road from where they were staying.
+Mel even organised Charlotte’s wedding attire, picking a dress from her closet for herself and finding Charlotte’s perfect fit at the LifeLine OP shop down the road from where they were staying.

-Charlotte, being Swiss, tends to attract everything and anything from bogan Aussie men to mosquitos and so, whilst changing into her dress, it came to no surprise to everyone that she attracted a leech to the back of her ankle.
+Charlotte, being Swiss, tends to attract everything and anything from bogan Aussie men to mosquitos.
+So, while changing into her dress, it came to no surprise to everyone that she attracted a leech to the back of her ankle.
 As they wed barefoot, Charlotte’s ankle bled for the entire length of the ceremony.
-Also being Swiss, she thought she’d been attacked by something extremely venomous until Mel could calm her down.
+Also, being Swiss, she thought she’d been attacked by something extremely venomous until Mel could calm her down.

 Their advice for others planning a wedding as spontaneous and beautiful as theirs;